Balak: False Friends?

 Here are the foreigners the Israelites encounter during that journey:

-* The king of Arad and his troops, who attack and take captives.
+* The king of Arad and his troops, who attack them and take captives.
 (The Israelites retaliate, with God’s help, and destroy Arad’s towns.)

-soldier 2* The troops of Sichon, king of the Amorites, who respond to the Israelites’ request for safe passage through their country by attacking them.
+* The troops of Sichon, king of the Amorites, who respond to the Israelites’ request for safe passage through their country by attacking them.
 (The Israelites conquer and occupy Sichon’s country.)

 * King Og and his troops, who meet the Israelite men in battle when the Israelites go up the road to Bashan for no obvious reason.
 (See my post Devarim & Shelach-Lekha: A Giant Detour.)